 Composition in Landscape Photography

-The most common and straightforward composition technique is the rule of thirds.
-In this way, you divide a photo with grid lines into nine exact size rectangles.
-The idea is to place elements in photo horizontal lines or at the line intersection points.
-It’s all about placement and simplicity.
+One of the most common and straightforward composition techniques is the rule of thirds.
+In this method, you divide a photo into nine equal rectangles using grid lines.
+The objective is to position key elements along these horizontal lines or at their intersection points.
+It emphasizes strategic placement and simplicity.

 Learn more: Landscape composition tips.